-There are currently 1308 clinical trials in Atlanta, Georgia looking for participants to engage in research studies.
-Trials are conducted at various facilities, including Emory University, Emory University Hospital, Children's Healthcare of Atlanta and Emory University Hospital/Winship Cancer Institute.
+There are currently 1317 clinical trials in Atlanta, Georgia looking for participants to engage in research studies.
+Trials are conducted at various facilities, including Emory University, Emory University Hospital, Emory University Hospital/Winship Cancer Institute and Children's Health Care of Atlanta.
 Whether you're a healthy volunteer looking to participate in paid medical research or seeking trials related to a specific condition, the city provides a diverse range of opportunities near you.

 Recruiting